OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

   This argument provides initial values for those parameters.
   The expression parameters can be changed after the content-filtered topic is created (the filter expression cannot be changed).

-Once the content-filtered topic has been created, it is used by the subscriber’s ``create_datareader()`` operation to obtain a content-filtering data reader.
+Once the content-filtered topic has been created, it is used by the subscriber's ``create_datareader()`` operation to obtain a content-filtering data reader.
-This data reader is functionally equivalent to a normal data reader except that incoming data samples which do not meet the filter expression’s criteria are dropped.
+This data reader is functionally equivalent to a normal data reader except that incoming data samples which do not meet the filter expression's criteria are dropped.

 Filter expressions are first evaluated at the publisher so that data samples which would be ignored by the subscriber can be dropped before even getting to the transport.
 This feature can be turned off with ``-DCPSPublisherContentFilter 0`` or the equivalent setting in the ``[common]`` section of the configuration file.